Non-reciprocal dynamics and the non-Hermitian skin effect of repulsively bound pairs

 \textit{Introduction -- } Non-reciprocal systems appear in physics in many different forms (see e.g.~\cite{Vitelli2021} and references therein).
 They have recently received significant attention for the interesting phenomena they host, often lacking a counterpart in reciprocal systems.
 These range from the dramatic sensitivity of the spectral properties on the boundary conditions, to novel topological features in the complex spectrum~\cite{Ueda2018,Ueda2019a,Ueda2020,Bergholtz2021}.
 A paramount example is the celebrated Hatano-Nelson model~\cite{Hatano1996} where the presence of non-reciprocal hopping leads to an exponential localization of all left and right eigenstates on the opposite boundaries of an open one-dimensional chain, the so-called non-Hermitian skin effect (NHSE)~\cite{Lee2016,Torres2018,Wang2018,Chen2022,Li2023}.

 One physical implementation of non-reciprocity is based on reservoir engineering~\cite{Zoller1996,Clerk2015} where the system is coupled to a non-trivial environment resulting in an effective non-reciprocal dynamics.
 These strategies are widely used in the non-interacting case~\cite{Tureci2018,Zhong2019,Porras2019,Wanjura2020,Nunnenkamp2021,Clerk2022,Clerk2023,Nunnenkamp2023,Rabl2023,Rabl2024} where the equations of motion close and one can analytically obtain the non-Hermitian Hamiltonian giving rise to non-reciprocity.
+Additionally, reservoir engineering and non-reciprocity were recently realized in cold atoms experiments~\cite{Takahashi2017,Yan2020,Yan2022}.

 The rich landscape of novel phenomena emerging in non-reciprocal systems has further stimulated the question of the interplay of non-reciprocity and interactions.
-Most of the literature on non-Hermitian interacting systems focuses on the no-click limit of engineered open many-body systems~\cite{Ueda2018a,Ueda2019,Kawakami2019,Chang2021,Ryu2022,Neupert2022,Brzezinska2022,Liang2022,Pan2023,Park2023,longhi2023,Kawabata2023,Sun2023,Kou2023,Lee2023,Kawabata2024,Chen2024,Yoshida2024,Li2024}.
+Most of the literature on non-Hermitian interacting systems focuses on the no-click limit of engineered open many-body systems~\cite{Ueda2018a,Ueda2019,Kawakami2019,Zhu2020,Chen2020,Chang2021,Ryu2022,Neupert2022,Brzezinska2022,Liang2022,He2022,Zhang2022,Pan2023,Park2023,longhi2023,Kawabata2023,Sun2023,Kou2023,Lee2023,Kawabata2024,Chen2024,Yoshida2024,Li2024,Zhou2024}.
 This approximation, however, completely neglects the effect of jump operators and describes a single trajectory (the one where no photon is detected, hence the name) out of the exponentially many possibilities.
+In certain particular cases, however, a formal relation between the eigensystem of the non-Hermitian Hamiltonian and the eigensystem of the Liouvillian can be established~\cite{Torres2014}.
 A different possible step towards interacting systems considers the interaction on the mean-field level, yielding tractability at the expenses of a correct quantification of quantum fluctuations~\cite{Ezawa2022}.

-To correctly take fluctuations into account, one can study the system at the level of the many-body Lindblad master equation~\cite{Wang2019,Ueda2021,Bergholtz2022,Bergholtz2024}.
+To correctly take fluctuations into account, one can study the system at the level of the many-body Lindblad master equation~\cite{Wang2019,Ueda2021,Ueda2021a,Bergholtz2022,Bergholtz2024}.
 While in this framework analytical and exact numerical methods have limited application, tensor network techniques allow the study of dynamics of large interacting systems.
 The use of these methods is well established in the context of open quantum dynamics~\cite{Cirac2004,Prosen2009,Clark2010,Montangero2018}, and it was recently applied to the study of universality in a non-reciprocal spin $1/2$ $XXZ$ chain~\cite{Hanai2023}.